riboseinc/rfc-crypto-sm4/sections/05-key.md

 $$

-System parameters used for key expansion is represented as $$FK$$, where each $$FK_i (i = 0, ..., 3)$$ is a word:
+The family key used for key expansion is represented as $$FK$$, where each $$FK_i (i = 0, ..., 3)$$ is a word:

 $$